 In his first year, Inman took the Panthers to the NCAA Regional in 2009, as the Panthers reached the postseason for the 10th time in 12 years.
 Inman led Georgia State to a sixth-place finish, just one position shy of qualifying for the NCAA Championship.

 Georgia State earned an at-large bid to the NCAA Regional after finishing second at the CAA Championship in a one-hole playoff to VCU.
 Under Inman, three Panthers earned all-conference mentions, including Tom Sherreard, who earned the CAA Scholar-Athlete of the Year award, and freshman Allen John, who finished as a medalist at the CAA Championship and earned rookie-of-the-year honors.

 In his second season, Inman watched as Sherreard earned his third straight CAA Scholar-Athlete of the Year honor and advanced as an individual to the NCAA Regional after earning All-CAA accolades.
 His squad finished the fall with the highest GPA among all GSU male squads.

-Spanning more than 25-years, Inman’s pro playing career includes four victories, one on the PGA Tour and three on the Champions Tour.
-He had nearly 100 Top 25 finishes on each circuit, and his career earnings total over $5 million.
+Spanning more than 25 years, Inman’s pro playing career included four victories, one on the PGA Tour and three on the Champions Tour.
+He had nearly 100 top-25 finishes on each circuit, and his career earnings totaled over $5 million.